ardunn/cs188/README.md

 $ python ensemble.py <n> <yes/true/t/y/1 or no/false/f/n/0>
 ```

-`n` specifies the size of the subimages.
+`n` specifies the size of the subimages. `yes/no` specifies if pruning will occur.

 Currently, `ensemble.py` will run the following: